mahnazkoupaee/WikiHow-Dataset/README.md

 This file contains separate paragraphs as the articles and the bold lines corresponding to each paragraph as the reference summary.
 The data can be downloaded from the link below:

 https://ucsb.box.com/s/7yq601ijl1lzvlfu4rjdbbxforzd2oag

+<a name="footnote1">*</a>: Article provided by wikiHow, a wiki building the world's largest, highest quality how-to manual.
+Content on wikiHow can be shared under a Creative Commons License (CC-BY-NC-SA).